SpectralVectors/TransMat/README.md

 If it has a connection, it wipes all input values, and if it has an input value, it breaks all the connections.

 Possibly a fixable issue, possibly a limitation of the interface.

+## Acknowledgements and Thanks

+angjminer's Project BlUEMan demonstrated a similar functionality a few years ago, this is an attempt to achieve a similar result using an open framework.

+Jim Kroovy submitted a crash fix, and a refactoring suggestion that will likely be implemented soon, and may solve some other current limitations.

+Momchilo mentioned how the GPL license could negatively affect creators' ability to license works made using this tool, so the license has changed to MIT!

+And a massive thanks to batFINGER, CodeManX, and sambler for their countless contributions over the years to blender.stackexchange!

 ## Example output (new_material_TM.py):
 ~~~